nasa/scrub/docs/faq.rst

 **What analysis tools support the Power of 10 rules?**

-Both Semmle and CodeSonar support the Power of 10 checks.
+Both CodeQL and CodeSonar support the Power of 10 checks.
 Usage information is covered on the :ref:`Detailed Configuration` wiki page.

 **How can I perform DoubleCheck analysis?**